Multiple law enforcement agencies gather in Rifle for K9 training

 Garrett Duncan, a former Rifle Police officer and current Rio Blanco Sheriff’s deputy who represents the association, said participating officers delved last week into case law, obtaining National Police K9 Association certification and then good stuff — live training.

-“We sign off, ‘Hey, the dog know its odors, the dog knows how to search, how to sniff vehicles, how to sniff rooms, the handler knows how to read his dog, check for different behaviors that we would be looking for,” he said.
+“We sign off, ‘Hey, the dog knows its odors, the dog knows how to search, how to sniff vehicles, how to sniff rooms, the handler knows how to read his dog, check for different behaviors that we would be looking for,” he said.
 “And then, training wise, we brought in some extra help from Utah and around the state.”

 According to their job duties, K9s are integral to law enforcement agencies, Duncan said they’re primarily deployed as a key location tool.
 These single-purpose dogs are used to help find contraband such as narcotics, drug paraphernalia and missing people.